Cristo Rey’s Devin Booker has blossomed into a Division I hoops recruit. He sees it as a ‘blessing.’

 “He did not know who [Phoenix Suns star] Devin Booker was when I met him in ninth grade,” Sample said.
 “He had no clue; it was just like, ‘Oh, he plays basketball?’”

-Until he transferred there as a sophomore, Booker also hadn’t heard of Public League powerhouse Imhotep Charter, a nationally respected basketball program that has produced dozens of Division I recruits and sent hundreds of athletes to colleges for football and basketball.
+Until he transferred there as a sophomore, Booker also hadn’t heard of Public League powerhouse Imhotep Charter, a nationally respected basketball program that has produced dozens of Division I recruits and sent hundreds of athletes to colleges and universities for football and basketball.

 Fortunately for Booker, he’s a quick study.